Username123xyz-tech/apx_multiplier/README.md

 # 4X4 approximate multiplier

 ## overview
 This repository contains the Verilog implementation of a 4x4 approximate multiplier optimized for reduced power and area.
-The design ensures that the Mean Relative Error (MRE) is less than 10%.
+The design ensures to minimize the Mean Relative Error (MRE).

 ## Approximation technique
 The approximation technique used my 4x4 approximate multiplier module is based on reducing hardware complexity by carefully selecting and simplifying the partial products and their subsequent addition.